boom2306/employee-attendance-final/README.md

 - `GET /api/v1/attendance` - View all attendance (admin only)

 ## Running the Application
-The application runs on port 3000 and serves both the API and static frontend.
+This application is currently being hosted on render. (https://employee-attendance-rawhy.onrender.com)